legacyspinner/el8-aarch64-kernel-4k-pages/readme.md

 which spawned from another project.
 Hopefully now I can make arm packages NATIVE and FAST.

+***UPDATE: Yes, my mac m1 with el8 on aarch64 is blazing fast now!
+I just rebuild this projects kernel in less than an hour!
+Host didnt even break a break a sweat or crank on its fan very much :)

 Ready set go?
 <hr>
 On your UTM installed el8, to test/install to new 4K pages kernel: